Strength Ambassadors Logo

 2. Adopt the Rest/Pause Method

 Sounds obvious, right?
-But before you start worrying about missing days in the gym – we don’t mean full on no gym rest days (although those should always be included in any gym routine!).
-We’re talking about the rest-pause method coined by Texan strength coach Josh Bryant, or alternatively known, cluster sets.
+But before you start worrying about missing days in the gym – we don’t mean full on no-gym rest days (although those should always be included in any gym routine!).
+We’re talking about the rest-pause method.

 One example set using this method would look like this:

-• Pick a weight you could comfortably use for about 5 straight reps
+• Pick a weight you could do for about 5 reps

 3. Bench More.